DFE-Digital/get-into-teaching-app/app/views/content/international-returners.md

 ---

 Are you a UK-trained teacher and UK citizen currently working abroad?
-Our children and young people need your international skills, experience and perspective.
+Our children and young people need your international skills, perspective and experience.

 If you're thinking about coming home to teach, we want to help.